What Tarot Can Tell You About Your Love Life

 Advertisement

 Giberson suggests beginning your reading by setting an intention.
-They favor visualizing an energy shower and imagining themselves with tree roots as part of a grounding ritual, followed by an invocation calling on guardians, guides, ancestors, and spirits — but they add that setting an intention could be as simple as “turning your phone off, opening a window, and taking a few breaths of fresh air.
-It’s anything that makes you feel really present and grounded and centered.”
+They favour visualising an energy shower and imagining themselves with tree roots as part of a grounding ritual, followed by an invocation calling on guardians, guides, ancestors, and spirits — but they add that setting an intention could be as simple as “turning your phone off, opening a window, and taking a few breaths of fresh air.
+It’s anything that makes you feel really present and grounded and centred.”

 Next, you ask your question and draw your cards — again, there are many ways to do this, but one way Giberson suggests is spreading the cards on a table and choosing ones to which you feel a connection.
 They feel a vibration in their hands, but for others, it’s more of a gut feeling.
 For beginners, Giberson recommends drawing three cards and reflecting on their meaning.